-Relationships among AI and Subdomains of Machine Learning, Deep Learning and Neural Nets The last five years (2017-2022) have shown incredible progress and gains in analytical computations tools and discovery, particularly those tools and methodologies associated with new domains of Artificial Intelligence and these areas.
-Machine learning, deep learning and neural net scientific research has shown incredible scientific breakthroughs.
-These breakthroughs range from fields of Computer Vision (Facial/Object Recognition), Natural Language Processing (speech to text recognition and translation), Cybersecurity and Fraud Detections, Conversational Chatbots and Robotic Agents and Strategic Reasoning (AlphaGo, Game Theory).
-Scientific breakthroughs here have been enabled through a fortuitous combination of better algorithms plus greater computing processing power (Compute) plus notably readily available well labelled and metadata enabled online datasets, through increasingly open-source research data repositories and ecosystems.
-The following section utilizes recent discoveries from Neural Net object identification to illustrate how online data research repositories and online data research ecosystems are facilitating the next generation of global collaboration possible with networked ecosystems academic research, discovery, and open science possibilities.
+Relationships among AI and subdomains of Machine Learning, Deep Learning and Neural Nets The last five years (2017-2022) have shown incredible progress and gains in analytical computations tools and discovery, particularly those tools and methodologies associated with new domains of Artificial Intelligence.
+Machine learning, deep learning and neural net scientific research has shown incredible potential for scientific breakthroughs.
+These breakthroughs range from Computer Vision (Facial/Object Recognition), Natural Language Processing (speech to text recognition and translation), Cybersecurity (Fraud Detection, Conversational Chatbots and Robotic Agents and Strategic Reasoning (AlphaGo, Game Theory).
+Breakthroughs have been enabled through a fortuitous combination of better algorithms greater computing processing power (Compute) readily available well-labelled metadata enabled online datasets and, increasingly, open-source research data repositories and ecosystems.
+The following section utilizes recent discoveries from Neural Net object identification to illustrate how online data research repositories and online data research ecosystems are facilitating the next generation of global collaboration possible with networked ecosystems academic research, discovery, and open science.
 6 CANCER DETECTION, IMAGE DATA REPOSITORIES & AI In 2017, an innovative new cancer detection methodology was published in Nature by a Stanford University group proposing the use of Neural Nets (Esteva, Nature, 2017).
-The AI neural network was trained on big data and dataset of 129,460 images of 2,032 diseases and larger dataset AI training images (1.41 million) to classify skin cancer lesions with deep neural networks.
+The AI neural network was trained on big data and a dataset of 129,460 images of 2,032 diseases and larger dataset of AI training images (1.41 million) to classify skin cancer lesions with deep neural networks.
 After comparison, the neural net machine learning AI did equal to or better than 30 board certified dermatologists with decades of experience.